Layenull/Welcome-to-version-control/README.md

-Welcome to you first introduction to Version control Git and Github here you will learn how to use two of the most useful tools in every programmers aresenal which enables us to not only backup our code but also collaborate with people ranging from small distances like a room down the hall in your hostel to larger ones like an office all the way in okinawa japan all from the comfort of your current location so yeah these are pretty important tools and if you stick with this tutorial you'll become well versed in the concept of version control in no time as you will make your first contribution to an open source project here.
+<h1>Welcome</h1> to you first introduction to Version control Git and Github here you will learn how to use two of the most useful tools in every programmers aresenal which enables us to not only backup our code but also collaborate with people ranging from small distances like a room down the hall in your hostel to larger ones like an office all the way in okinawa japan all from the comfort of your current location so yeah these are pretty important tools and if you stick with this tutorial you'll become well versed in the concept of version control in no time as you will make your first contribution to an open source project here.

 I know you're a beginner and may feel intimidated but never let that stop you from learning.
 Just know any expert you know now was as clueless as you may be now, some may have been even more clueless so enjoy the ride and move at your own pace.
 If you feel you're mates are making microsoft or google level applications now calm down don't worry learn first you sef will soon oppress them so DEVELOPER welcome and Happy Hacking

 ![Git and Github logo](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQmAS6S5CmPrAMnxRdr30K_js46NIRnDOFBRLweFc9e2aN0vDu4eUw-TUYjBQQMG9DreI0&usqp=CAU)

-<ins>What is Git and why should I use it?</ins>
+<ins><h1>What is Git and why should I use it?</h1></ins>

 Git is a version control system that helps you track changes to your code over time.
 It's like having a time machine for your code!